-- Plan ahead – think what you will eat on each day and write a list and stick to it
+- Plan ahead – think what you will eat on each day and write a list.

-- Batch cooking – Make more than you need when cooking a meal.
-Chill/freeze and use another day
+- Batch cooking – make more than you need when cooking a meal.
+Freeze to use another day.

-- Put any extra into containers when you are serving up so you are not tempted to eat it that day.
+- Put any extra food into containers as you are serving up the meal, so you are not tempted to eat it that day.

-- Use Leftovers – use for lunches the next day e.g. pasta can be turned into a pasta salad,, chicken can go in a sandwich
+- Use leftovers for lunches the next day.
+Pasta can be turned into a pasta salad or chicken could go in a sandwich.

-- Look online or on recipe apps for ideas of how to use leftovers.
+- *Click Here* for recipes on how to use leftovers.

-- Buy frozen and tinned fruit and veg– they are just as good for you.
-They are cheaper, and last longer
+- Buy frozen and tinned fruit and vegetables – they are just as good for you, cheaper and last longer.

 - Use own brand products – they are cheaper and the same quality.

-- Try markets for fruit and veg it can be cheaper and you can buy just what you need
+- Try markets for fresh fruit and vegetables.
+It can be cheaper and you can buy the amount you need.

-- Look for wonky fruit and veg – doesn’t look perfect but tastes the same for less
+- Look for wonky fruit and vegetables in some supermarkets.
+Food doesn’t look perfect but tastes the same and is usually cheaper.

-- Stock cubes ( low salt is best) add flavour to meats, soups and sauces
+- Stock cubes (low salt is best).
+These add flavour to meats, soups and sauces

-- Big bag of rice or pasta ( wholemeal is better for you)
+- A big bag of rice or pasta.
+Wholemeal is better for you

-- Big bag of potatoes to bake, boil or mash
+- A big bag of potatoes.
+You can bake, boil or mash

 - Tinned tomatoes and tomato puree

-- Vegetable oil – to stop things sticking
+- Vegetable oil.
+To stop things sticking as you cook.

-Here are a couple of recipes that we think are great to get you started.
-You could always make these in bulk and freeze them up or make just enough for today.
+Below are a couple of recipes that we think are great to get you started.
+You could also make these in bulk and freeze them.

 You will need: